 I’m writing this on Christmas Eve, knowing that, over the next few days, literally hundreds of millions of these tabs are going to hit the rubbish bin and from there to landfill!

 This is an easy project and even if you don’t need a lampshade, your local Op Shop will be able to turn your tabs and time into cash to help others… and that’s what this time of year is really all about, isn’t it?

-A lamp that is 8 inches tall and 7 inches in diameter would need around 544 tabs.
+A lamp 8 inches tall and 7 inches in diameter would need around 544 tabs.
 Now you’re probably wondering how you can get that many soda tabs without also getting diabetes!
-Well, you can always ask your friends, family or anyone in your local area to keep the tabs for you from all the soda cans they consume.
+Well, you can always ask your friends, family, or anyone in your local area to keep tabs for you from all the soda cans they consume.

 If you don’t think you’ll be able to collect enough soda tabs that way but you still want to do this project, you can actually buy bulk from Amazon or eBay!
 Yes, there are these wonderful people who collect and sell soda tabs. ;)

 Silver aluminum or colored tabs — both make beautiful lampshades.
 And the colored tabs don’t mean an extra step for painting.
 Colored tabs are factory-anodized color pull tabs that you can collect or buy just like aluminum ones.